Mental Health: 5 Easy Ways to Burn Stress in the Comfort of your Room:

 5. Jot it Down:

 Writing can be a great mental exercise, to begin with, especially when you are in distress.
-This is how you can try writing therapy to relieve stress and tension from your mind:
+This is how you can try writing therapy to relieve or burn stress and tension from your mind:

 - Write about how you feel at the moment.